-&lt;sup>29 Rule 6A.25.2.
+22 Rule 6A.25.2.

-&lt;sup>30 Rule 6A.23.3.
+23 Rule 6A.23.3.

-&lt;sup>31 Rule 6.18.5.
+24 Rule 6.18.5.

-5.1.3 Comparison of draft Rule with proponent's original proposed Rule
+4.1.3 Comparison of Rule to be made with proponent's original proposed Rule

-As noted in section 3, it is necessary under section 99 of the NEL for the Commission to explain why it considers that the draft Rule is preferable to the proponent's original proposed Rule to the extent they differ.
-The differences between the Commission's draft Rule and EnergyAustralia's original proposed Rule were highlighted in section 2.
+It is necessary under section 102 of the NEL for the Commission to explain why it considers that the Rule to be made is preferable to the proponent's original proposed Rule to the extent they differ.25 The differences between the Rule to be made and EnergyAustralia's original proposed Rule were highlighted in section 2.
 To reiterate, these are:

-- the draft Rule provides for transmission network assets owned or operated by a DNSP to be automatically subjected to regulation under the DNSP's distribution determination rather than requiring the DNSP to apply to the AER to approve this approach; and - the draft Rule provides for the DNSP to inform the AER of the value of assets normally comprising part of a transmission network (ie DFAs) as a share of the DNSP's RAB, in order to enable the AER to determine whether transmission pricing arrangements should apply to the recovery of the costs of those assets.
+- the Rule provides for transmission network assets owned or operated by a DNSP to be automatically subjected to regulation under the DNSP's distribution determination rather than requiring the DNSP to apply to the AER to approve this approach; and - the Rule provides for the DNSP to inform the AER of the value of assets normally comprising part of a transmission network (ie DFAs) as a share of the DNSP's RAB, in order to enable the AER to determine whether transmission pricing arrangements should apply to the recovery of the costs of those assets.
 If so, the AER is required to inform the DNSP in the AER's Framework and Approach paper, so that the DNSP has reasonable notice.

-These differences reflect an improvement in the draft Rule against the original proposed Rule change by:
+These differences reflect an improvement in the Rule against the original proposed Rule change by: